learn-co-curriculum/responsive-type/README.md

 used for the divs and elements making up your webpage structure.. and would also adjust in proportion based on font-size, like in the example above.

-### Column Count
+## Create Maintainable Responsive Type with  Column Count

-Another simple tip for easily adjusting type is when you might want to wrap text into separate columns.
+Another tip for adjusting type is when you might want to wrap text into separate columns.
 This is especially true on larger screen sizes where you have big bodies of text content.
 You can imagine that as a paragraph stretches across bigger screens, the lines of text get really long, and become awkward for the reader to find the next line.
 Designers suggest that for optimum readability you want the measure of your text lines to be between 40 to 80 characters.
 Anything smaller or larger becomes a bit awkward to read.
 To tackle this we can make use of a lesser known, yet fairly well supported CSS `column-count` property.

 The default column-count is one, meaning text is contained within one column.
-When our screen gets bigger, it might be good to adjust the text into multiple columns; let's see an example:
+When our screen gets bigger, it might be good to adjust the text into multiple columns;
+let's see an example:

 ```html
 <article>